kumarsuraj345678/Weather-Now/README.md

-# 🌦️ Weather App
+# 🌦️ Weather Now

 ## 📄 Description

-The Weather App provides real-time weather updates and air quality information for any city.
+The Weather Now provides real-time weather updates and air quality information for any city.
 Users can search for a city to get the current weather conditions, including temperature, humidity, wind speed, and a weather description.
 The app also displays the local time and air quality with a corresponding description.

 ## 🛠️ Technologies Used